Jared-Kodero/ipccutils/README.md

 ```

-The ipcccutils library I am calling a “package” in quotes because it currently has the core structure of any package you would install using conda or pip; there is an __init__.py file that allows you to access all of the library’s modules and the functions within, using a single from ipccutils import * command.
+The ipcccutils library I am calling a “package” in quotes because it currently has the core structure of any package you would install using conda or pip; there is an __init__.py file that allows you to access all of the library’s modules and the functions within, using a single from pathlib import Path

+from ipccutils import * command.
 However, this “package” is not available through conda or pip yet.
 In the meantime, you can get the package by cloning the repo.